twentyOne2x/attnmarkets/docs/protocol-design/sponsor-onboarding-status.md

 ## Expected Behaviour
 - **Tour state**
-  - When a wallet/cluster is detected, `attn.liveSponsorTour::<cluster>::<wallet>` should be written and the live tour banner hidden.
+  - When a wallet/cluster is detected, `attn.liveUserTour::<cluster>::<wallet>` should be written and the live tour banner hidden.
-  - Legacy single-key storage (`attn.liveSponsorTour`) is migrated on both the user page and onboarding component mount.
+  - Legacy single-key storage (`attn.liveUserTour`) is migrated on both the user page and onboarding component mount.
 - **Safe detection**
   - `onSafeDetected` fires at most once per `request_id`.
   - Cached safe metadata from localStorage should populate the onboarding panel without a network round trip.